Chapter 2:

 The man who had told me to shut up was sitting in my spot.
 His hands were tied behind his back, like mine had just been.
 A confused expression adorned his face, reflecting my exact feelings.

-Had we just switch places?
+Had we just switched places?

 Despite the confusion, my body moved on its own.
 I backhanded the captor next to me in the face and shoved him off the cart.
 I clumsily reached for his sword at the last second, grabbing it firmly by the blade and snatching it out of the falling man’s hands.
-Some city guards notice what was going on and moved to apprehend me.
-Unsure of how to ride a horse-drawn cart, I slammed the reins down and yelled.
+Some city guards noticed what was going on and moved to apprehend me.
+Unsure of how to ride a horse-drawn cart, I slammed the reins down and yelled “go!”
 The horses bolt off so fast, the cart nearly toppled over.

 I barrelled through an outdoor market, forcing people to leap out of the way.
 Knocking over stalls and people, I couldn’t help but think: That’s right, screw all of you and your stupid hats!